mikegarts/ml-blog/_posts/2023-01-30-stable-diffusion-dreambooth.md

 <br>

-[Dreambooth by google research](https://dreambooth.github.io/), is another technique to extend the capabilities of diffusion models, but this time we are re-training the whole model instead of learning a new embedding.
+[Dreambooth by google research](https://dreambooth.github.io/), is another technique to extend the capabilities of generative diffusion models, but this time we are re-training the whole model instead of learning a new embedding.
 It also means that the output of the process is a new model file (a few GBs) and thus combining a number of new concepts during the inference can be somewhat more cumbersome.
 On the other hand - the quality of the generated content becomes much more detailed, especially when dealing with objects (or pets/human subjects).
+This probably happens because we also train the super resolution component (the part that resizes our small resolution generated image to a larger image).

 <br>